ochotonida/trofers/README.md

 # Trofers [![CurseForge](http://cf.way2muchnoise.eu/full_482265_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/trofers) [![](https://discordapp.com/api/guilds/298798089068609537/widget.png?style=shield)](https://discord.gg/87pXJadaRr)

-<sub>For information about Trofers 1.16.5-1.1.0 and below, click [here](https://github.com/ochotonida/trofers/blob/1.16-legacy/README.md).</sub>
+For information about Trofers 1.16.5-1.1.0 and below, click [here](https://github.com/ochotonida/trofers/blob/1.16-legacy/README.md).

+---

 Trofers is a minecraft mod that adds customizable trophies, which can be added using data packs.
 The data pack that comes with the mod includes a trophy for every non-boss mob, entities have a small chance to drop these when killed by a player.